Siamese–Vietnamese War (1840–1845): Peace convention at Pupey

 My business here is that Phrabat Somdet Phrachao Yuhua (Siamese king Rama III) who is of Great Virtue residing in Krung Thep Phra Maha Nakhon (Bangkok) has assigned me, who is a senior Senabodi (minister), to bring Somdet Phra Ong Duang (Ang Duong) the Overlord of the Khmers to reign in Kamphucha Thibodi (Cambodia) to listen to the joy and the sufferings [of Khmer people] in order for the Khmers to be happy and peaceful.
 I am a senior Senabodi so I am obliged to uphold Somdet Phra Ong Duang to rule Cambodia.
-Therefore, Ong Khamsai Daithanh (Nguyễn Văn Chương) and Ong Thamtan (Doãn Uẩn) should also similarly support Somdet Phra Ong Duang to ruler over and protect the Khmer populace so that [Khmer people] will live in peace and joy without harships.
+Therefore, Ong Khamsai Daithanh (Nguyễn Văn Chương) and Ong Thamtan (Doãn Uẩn) should also similarly support Somdet Phra Ong Duang to ruler over and protect the Khmer populace so that [Khmer people] will live in peace and joy without hardships.

 Nguyễn Văn Chương and Doãn Uẩn replied;

 Duc Vang Tho Tey (Emperor of Vietnam) has also been gracious to the Cambodian royalty and has also continuously protected Cambodia from the beginning like Siam.
 Originally, the three states (Cambodia, Siam, Vietnam) used to be in amicable relations, sending diplomatic envoys to each other in regular basis.
 However, this time, it was because of the upheavals in Cambodia that the two states (Siam and Vietnam) have become enemies.
 Now, the Duc Vang Tho Tey has sent us both, the senior ministers from Huế, to escort the Royal Mother (Neak Neang Ros), the Royal Daughters (three daughters of Ang Duong who had been under the care of Neak Neang Ros) and other Cambodian royalty to reside in Phnom Penh as our overlord the Duc Vang Tho Tey intends to uphold Cambodia to be peaceful as it has been before and would be forever.

 As Nguyễn Văn Chương and Doãn Uẩn proposed to repatriate Cambodian royalty to Ang Duong, Chaophraya Bodindecha replied;

 As the desire of the two kingdoms (Siam and Vietnam) is the same (to maintain peace in Cambodia), I request you the two Vietnamese ministers to send all of the Cambodian royalty residing in Phnom Penh to return to Ang Duong at Oudong.
 When all the Cambodian royalty have been united, I will hold the Abhisekha enthronement ceremony for Somdet Phra Ong Duang to rule Cambodia onwards and we both (Siam and Vietnam) will retreat and retire to our own kingdoms.